 Extreme perspiration at night leads to sleep disruptions.
 There are a number of possible causes for night sweats: hormone imbalance, hypoglycemia associated with diabetes, some medications, inadequate room temperature, and viral/bacterial infections to name a few.

 Sometimes the body’s inability to secrete required levels of certain hormones leads to disorders due to hormonal imbalances.
 Common hormone disorders like hyperthyroidism, carcinoid syndrome, and pheochromocytoma are associated with night sweats.

-Sometimes night sweats are common in pregnancy and post-pregnancy phase because the body experiences change in certain hormonal secretions during this period.
+Sometimes night sweats in women are common in pregnancy and post-pregnancy phase because the body experiences change in certain hormonal secretions during this period.
 Perspiration is also a way to shed some excess fluids that the body may be retaining.

 When the body experiences hypoglycemia or low blood sugar levels, its natural defense mechanism triggers a flight-or-fight response by producing additional adrenaline.
 This hormone is known to cause heavy sweating.
 People who take insulin as part of diabetes medications may experience a drop in blood sugar levels at night, causing night sweats.

 Hyperhidrosis is a skin disorder characterized by abnormal excessive sweating.
 When hyperhidrosis occurs spontaneously, it’s called Idiopathic Hyperhidrosis.
 This condition manifests itself as sleep hyperhidrosis or night sweats at bedtime.
 Though not very common, 2.8 percent of the US population is thought to be affected by this.

 Night sweats are often seen as a side effect of many infectious diseases like tuberculosis, human immunodeficiency virus (HIV), or bacterial infection.
 Perspiration is the body’s natural response when overheated or impacted by a disease-causing agent.